jmcgarr/talks/qcon-sf-2019-abstract.md

-# Micro-cultures and finding your way
+# Microcultures and finding your way

 Most of work with people, often as a member of a team.
 We join a team because they are doing work that we are interested in, and we bring something valuable to the team.
 And as our careers progress, we work on good teams, bad teams, and hopefully great teams!
 But why did we enjoy these great teams and what made them unique and special?
 What do we miss about these teams that we sometimes struggle to recapture throughout the rest of our career?